 5. You’re less mindful of their sexual pleasure

 Sex can be a huge component of any romantic relationship.
-However, when it’s a casual relationship, you might not be interested in figuring out what your partner may be into—and vice versa, says Mendez.
+However, when it’s a casual relationship, you might not be interested in figuring out what your partner may be into—for instance, if they like rope play, or if their sexual identity aligns with fraysexuality–and vice versa, says Mendez.
 Because you’ve (hopefully mutually) agreed that the relationship is casual, she says there isn’t pressure to please your partner the way there might be with someone more serious.

 5 markers of serious relationships